 - O’Land does not serve alcohol, but allows you to bring your own.
 However, the sale of alcohol is strictly regulated in Tamil Nadu, and police check your car when you cross the border at Bandipur/Mudumalai.
 Either hide your alcohol well, or buy it at higher rates across the border in Masinagudi or Ooty.

 - Getting to O’Land is difficult without GPS.
-However, get to Lovedale beyond Ooty before turning it on.
-Turn on your GPS in Ooty, and it will lead you a merry dance.
+But make sure you get to Lovedale beyond Ooty before turning it on.
+If you turn on your GPS in Ooty or before, it’ll lead you a merry dance.